SCL has a special offer for trainee solicitors, trainee legal executives, trainee paralegals, and pupil barristers

 Being a trainee is not a bed of roses.
 And while your bosses quickly became acknowledged IT law specialists, with numerous stars in directories for 'industry knowledge', because they programmed a Sinclair ZX in 1984, if you cannot develop an app in your lunch-hour (sorry, lunch-minute), you are a know-nothing.
 To put the cap on it, you have got where you are, through all those struggles, and now you realise that by the time you make associate, the computers will be running law firms and doling out 90% of the advice - you will only have a career if you agree to a mind-merge.
 Did we mention money?
 Best not – money's too hard to mention.

 SCL has sympathy and, more constructively, a very special offer.
-Trainee solicitors, trainee legal executives and pupil barristers are entitled to apply for free membership of SCL until they qualify.
-We want to encourage you in honing your knowledge of IT law.
-Even if that might not be an area for future specialism, it is hard to imagine a commercial lawyer of the next generation who does not have a good competence in all IT law issues.
+Trainee solicitors, trainee legal executives, trainee paralegals and pupil barristers are entitled to apply for free membership of SCL for a maximum of two years or until they qualify - whichever comes first.
+We want to encourage you in honing your knowledge of tech law.
+Even if that might not be an area for future specialism, it is hard to imagine a commercial lawyer of the next generation who does not have a good competence in all tech law issues.
 This category of membership will include full access to the content of the web site and attendance at SCL events at the members' rate but not a hard copy of the SCL magazine.
-Prospective new members who are trainees should apply to email@example.com
+Prospective new members who are trainees should apply to firstname.lastname@example.org

 A copy of the SCL membership application form is available to download at the bottom of this page.